Learn About Mental Health

 Schizophrenia

 Schizophrenia can be a frightening experience on its own.
-Unfortunately, it’s often misunderstood, in part due to sensational stories in the news and other media.
+Unfortunately, schizophrenia is often misunderstood, in part due to sensational stories in the news and other media.
 Some people assume that people who experience schizophrenia are dangerous or believe that people who experience schizophrenia should be treated without respect for their rights and dignity.
 These public perceptions can leave people scared to talk about their experiences and seek help.
 The truth is that many people learn how to manage schizophrenia with the right tools and supports.
-It’s time to learn the facts about schizophrenia and see it for what it is: a treatable illness.
+It is time to learn the facts about schizophrenia and see it for what it is: a treatable illness.

 Seasonal Affective Disorder

 Have you ever noticed how different you feel when the sun is shining on your face?
-How about when it’s rainy and dreary here in BC?
+How about when it is rainy and dreary here in BC?
 How do you feel then?
 Everyone’s mood can be affected by the weather.
-It dictates what we wear, when we travel and what activities we choose to do.
+It dictates what we wear when we travel and what activities we choose to do.
 But when the seasons change, bringing long term changes in the weather, temperature and length of day, some people are affected in other ways.
 The seasonal changes can affect their entire sense of well-being.
 If you find that you feel like a completely different person depending on the season, you may have a mental illness called seasonal affective disorder.

 Self-harm